gt-tinker/qwerty/docs/examples.md

   Qwerty.
 Currently set up to factor 15, because larger numbers cannot be simulated feasibly.
 Based on Sections 5.3.1-5.3.2 of Nielsen and Chuang
-* [`abbrev/`](../examples/abbrev/): These are abbreviated examples originally from the QCE '25 paper but intended to be shown the Qwerty website.
+* [`abbrev/`](../examples/abbrev/): These are abbreviated examples originally from the QCE '25 paper but intended to be on shown the Qwerty website.
 Unlike examples in the parent directory, these do not contain `argparse` command line argument handling, for example.